sleuthkit/libvhdi_64bit/README.txt

 Open project in VS2010 and let it convert the solution

-Remove dokan, pyvhdi, and vhdimount projects from the solution
+Remove dokan, pyvhdi, and vhdimount projects from the Visual Studio solution

 At this point you should be able to build the 32-bit libvhdi solution